SuperOfficeDocs/superoffice-docs/user-guide/en/erp/erp-connect.md

 > [!NOTE]
 > If the **ERP** tab contains company, contact or project information, a connection has already been set up between SuperOffice and the ERP system.

 1. Click **Edit**.
-Which options are displayed here depends on whether you are editing a company, a contact or a project.
+The options depend on if you are editing a company, a contact, or a project.
 2. Company: Click **Customer** or **Supplier**, depending on which ERP actor you want to link the company to.
 You can only choose one actor per company.
     *Or* Project: Click **Project**.
     *Or* Contact: Click **Contact**.